Prussian blue: Crystal structure

-PB has a face centered cubic lattice structure, with four iron III atoms per unit cell.
+PB has a face centered cubic lattice structure, with four iron(III) ions per unit cell.
 "Soluble" PB crystals contain interstitial K(+) ions; insoluble PB has interstitial water, instead.
 In ideal insoluble PB crystals, the cubic framework is built from Fe(II)–C–N–Fe(III) sequences, with Fe(II)–carbon distances of 1.92 Å and Fe(III)–nitrogen distances of 2.03 Å. One-fourth of the sites of Fe(CN)6 subunits (supposedly at random) are vacant (empty), leaving three such groups on average per unit cell.
 The empty nitrogen sites are filled with water molecules instead, which are coordinated to Fe(III).

 The Fe(II) centers, which are low spin, are surrounded by six carbon ligands in an octahedral configuration.
 The Fe(III) centers, which are high spin, are octahedrally surrounded on average by 4.5 nitrogen atoms and 1.5 oxygen atoms (the oxygen from the six coordinated water molecules).
 Around eight (interstitial) water molecules are present in the unit cell, either as isolated molecules or hydrogen bonded to the coordinated water.
+It is worth noting that in soluble hexacyanoferrates Fe(II or III) is always coordinated to the carbon atom of a cyanide, whereas in crystalline Prussian blue Fe ions are coordinated to both C and N.

 The composition is notoriously variable due to the presence of lattice defects, allowing it to be hydrated to various degrees as water molecules are incorporated into the structure to occupy cation vacancies.
 The variability of Prussian blue's composition is attributable to its low solubility, which leads to its rapid precipitation without the time to achieve full equilibrium between solid and liquid.

 Color

 Prussian blue is strongly colored and tends towards black and dark blue when mixed into oil paints.
 The exact hue depends on the method of preparation, which dictates the particle size.
 The intense blue color of Prussian blue is associated with the energy of the transfer of electrons from Fe(II) to Fe(III).
 Many such mixed-valence compounds absorb certain wavelengths of visible light resulting from intervalence charge transfer.
-In this case, orange-red light around 680 nanometers in wavelength is absorbed, and the reflected light appears blue as a result.
+In this case, red light around 680 nanometers in wavelength is absorbed, and the reflected light appears blue as a result.

 Like most high-chroma pigments, Prussian blue cannot be accurately displayed on a computer display.
-PB is electrochromic—changing from blue to colorless upon reduction.
+Prussian blue is electrochromic—changing from blue to colorless upon reduction.
 This change is caused by reduction of the Fe(III) to Fe(II), eliminating the intervalence charge transfer that causes Prussian blue's color.